pr-Mais/flutterfire_get_started/step_02/instructions.md

 ### On this step:
 1. Set up a listener to changes in authentication states and update the current user accordingly.
 2. Use `firebase_auth` to sign in users anonymously.
+3. Enable Anonymous sign-in in our Firebase project console.

 ## 🥲 Stuck?
 Just click on **Show Solution** button somewhere below 👇🏻.